tildeee/oo-ride-share/README.md

 This logic will be handled by our `TripDispatcher` in a new instance method: `TripDispatcher#request_trip(passenger_id)`.
 When we create a new trip with this method, the following will be true:
 - The passenger ID will be supplied (this is the person requesting a trip)
 - Your code should automatically assign a driver to the trip
-  - For this initial version, choose the first driver whose status is `AVAILABLE`
+  - For this initial version, choose the first driver whose status is `:AVAILABLE`
 - Your code should use the current time for the start time
 - The end date, cost and rating will all be `nil`
   - The trip hasn't finished yet!